-North Island College students do not have to repeat learning for which they can demonstrate full equivalent, current learning.
+North Island College students have the opportunity to demonstrate full equivalent, current learning.
 Credit may be granted for formal learning acquired at other colleges/institutes and for learning acquired through more informal opportunities such as non-accredited agencies, short courses, employment-based training and unpaid work.

-Applicants are advised to read the handbook "How to get Recognition of your Prior Learning" in order to choose the most appropriate procedure.
-This handbook is available at local campuses and is available on the College website www.nic.bc.ca All Prior Learning procedures require that the student has applied to the College and has met the program prerequisites.
+Applicants are advised to contact the Coordinator of Assessment Services for further information.
+All Prior Learning procedures require that the student has applied to the College and has met the program prerequisites.